AlexJupiter/coronavirus-corpora/README.md

 # coronavirus-corpora
-Some scripts I used to create a workable corpora from the master corpora supplied from https://www.english-corpora.org/corona/
+Some scripts I write to create a workable corpora from the master corpora supplied from https://www.english-corpora.org/corona/